Morgane-des-Ligneris/cricket_genome_annotation_pipeline/README.md

 # Introduction

-This document relates the different steps realized to annotate crickets genome.
+This document relates the different steps realized exploring the annotation of crickets genome during the internship from 01/05/2021 to 30/06/2021.

 The pipeline used is BRAKER2.